Contribution of innovative medical treatments

 By regaining feminine comfort and a youthful appearance of her genitals, the woman regains the self-esteem and self-confidence necessary for a fulfilled sexuality and harmony of the couple.

-There is an urgent need for health professionals to inform their patients of the existence of these recent techniques and to refer them to centers that practice them safely.
+There is an urgent need for health professionals to inform their patients of the existence of these recent techniques and to refer them to centres that practice them safely.

 If these studies scientifically demonstrate real effectiveness, which is likely, then a media buzz is very necessary.